kubesphere-retired/docs.kubesphere.io/content/advanced-v1.0/en/installation/master-etcd-ha.md

 2. Note that the port must be filled with `6443`, which is the default port of the kube-apiserver.

-3. Finally, click **Submit** when this page is completed.
+3. Finally, click **Submit** when you're done.

 ![Add Backend](/add-backend-node-en.png)

 After adding the backend, you need to click **Apply Changes** to make it effective.
-You can view the three added Master nodes of the current Load Balancer in the list.
-Note that the state of the backend host that has just been added may show "unavailable" in the listener, since the 6443 service port corresponding to the api-server is not yet open, which is normal.
-After the installation is successful, the kube-apiserver port 6443 on the backend host will be exposed, then the status will change to `Active`, indicating that the Load Balancer is working properly.
+You can verify the three added Master nodes of the current Load Balancer in the list.

+Note that the state of the backend hosts showing "unavailable" in the listener, since the service port 6443 of api-server is not open, actually this is normal.
+After the installation is successful, the port 6443 of kube-apiserver on the backend hosts will be exposed, then the status will change to `Active`, indicating that the Load Balancer is working properly.

 ![save change](/lb-list-en.png)

 The host names master1, master2, and master3 can be filled in the [kube-master] and [etcd] sections of the following example as highly available Master and etcd nodes.

 Note that the number of etcd needs to be set to `odd number`.
 Since the memory of etcd is relatively large, it may cause insufficient resources to the working node.
 Therefore, it is not recommended to deploy the etcd cluster on the working node.

-In order to manage deployment process and target machines configuration, please refer to the following scripts to configure all hosts in `hosts.ini`.
-It's recommneded to install using `root` user, here showing an example configuration in `CentOS 7.5` using `root` user.
+In order to manage deployment process and target machines, please refer to the following example to configure all hosts in `hosts.ini`.
+It's recommneded to install using `root` user, here shows an example configuration in `CentOS 7.5` using `root` user.
 Note that each host information occupies one line and cannot be wrapped manually.

 > Note:
-> - If installer is ran from non-root user account who has sudo privilege already, then you are supposed to reference the example section that is commented out in `conf/hosts.ini`.
+> - If installer is ran from non-root user account who has sudo privilege already, you need to reference the example section that is commented out in `conf/hosts.ini`.
-> - If the `root` user cannot be ssh connected to other machines in taskbox, you need to refer to the `non-root` user example section in the `conf/hosts.ini` as well, but it's recommended to switch to the `root` user when executing `install.sh`.
-If you are still confused about this, see the [FAQ - Question 2](../../faq).
+> - If the `root` user cannot establish SSH connection with other machines in taskbox node, you need to refer to the `non-root` user example in `conf/hosts.ini` as well, but it's recommended to switch to the `root` user when executing `install.sh`.

-**host.ini configuration sample**
+**host.ini configuration example**

 ```ini
 [all]